Xavier vs. Delaware College Basketball BetMGM Promo Codes, Predictions & Picks - December 5

 - Pick ATS: Xavier (-11.5)

-Xavier is 4-3-0 against the spread this season compared to Delaware's 5-1-0 ATS record.
-A total of three out of the Musketeers' games this season have hit the over, and two of the Fightin' Blue Hens' games have gone over.
-The teams average 151.3 points per game, 2.8 more points than this matchup's total.
+Xavier has put together a 4-3-0 record against the spread this season, while Delaware is 5-1-0.
+The Musketeers are 3-4-0 and the Fightin' Blue Hens are 2-4-0 in terms of going over the point total.
+The teams score an average of 151.3 points per game, 0.8 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM